Elsie Eaves

-Elsie Eaves (May 5, 1898 – March 27, 1983) was a pioneering American female engineer, the first female associate member of the American Society of Civil Engineers (ASCE), and a founding member of the American Association of Cost Engineers (now AACE International; the Association for the Advancement of Cost Engineering).
+Elsie Eaves (May 5, 1898 – March 27, 1983) was a pioneering American female engineer, the first female associate member of the American Society of Civil Engineers (ASCE), was the first female member of the American Association of Cost Engineers (now AACE International; the Association for the Advancement of Cost Engineering).

 Early life and education

-Eaves was born in Idaho Springs, Colorado and earned her civil engineering degree at the University of Colorado at Boulder in 1920.
+Eaves was born in Idaho Springs, Colorado, and earned her civil engineering degree at the University of Colorado at Boulder in 1920.

 In 1918, Eaves was elected as the first female president of the school’s student engineering society, the Combined Engineers, such an unusual occurrence that the news received national coverage in engineering publications.
 She supported Lou Alta Melton and Hilda Counts in creating the American Society of Women Engineers and Architects in 1919.

 At the age of 22, she was the first woman to earn a degree in civil engineering from the University of Colorado at Boulder.
 Eaves began her engineering experience before she received her university degree.